oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

       java -version
 ```

-The 2nd step named "Install local JDK11" this has the same structure as the previous step, but it downloads and installs a JDK for us.
+The 2nd step named "Install local JDK17" this has the same structure as the previous step, but it downloads and installs a JDK for us.
 We need to do this to ensure that we know exactly what JDK is used to run the build.
-The image used to run the buiuld process does have a JDK in it, but it may not be the one we expect, so this way we know wehat we're getting
+The image used to run the build process does have a JDK in it, but it may not be the one we expect, so this way we know what we're getting

 As you can see this updates  JAVA_HOME which we defined earlier as a variable so it will be automatically transfered between build stages.
 The PATH is automatically transfered